Kitnitsa

 Kitnitsa (Китница) is a village in Ardino Municipality, Kardzhali Province, southern-central Bulgaria.
 It is located 188.619 km southeast of Sofia.
 It covers an area of 11.586 square kilometres and as of 2007 it had a population of 97 people.
+In Kitnitsa, the second weekend of July features an annual fair that includes a mevlid, chess tournaments, athletic events, and traditional contests.